adobe/jsonschema2md/examples/docs/definitions.schema.md

 aks.

-&gt; Everything is better with a quote.
+> Everything is better with a quote.

 | Abstract | Extensible | Status | Custom Properties | Additional Properties | Defined In |